haggis22/codenames/README.md

 fun and in no way endorsed by Vlaada Chvátil or Czech Games.
 This is simply one of my pet projects to work on when I want to try out something new.

+I own their game (two copies! one to keep and one to give away) and heartily recommend it - it's simple and fun.
+You can learn more about it at their website at http://czechgames.com/en/codenames/.

 ### Prerequisites

 Depends up on AngularJS version 1.x to run.
 Needs Gulp to rebuild the project if changes are made.